JorgeAssaf/Alternative-to-es7-reactjs-snippets-2022/README.md

 Every space inside `{ }` and `( )` means that this is pushed into next line :)
 `$` represent each step after `tab`.

+### NOTA: This version does not add the amount of react nor the discard of react in 2022

 ## Basic Methods